zugz/c-toxcore/NOTES.minpgc.md

 message.
 (This is current behaviour; it's mentioned here because it's important and not currently mentioned in the spec.)

-If we receive a New Peer message for a peer with public key that of an frozen peer, we thaw the peer and update its dht key.
+If we receive a New Peer message for a peer with public key that of a frozen peer, we thaw the peer and update its dht key.

-If we receive a Rejoin packet from a peer we thaw the peer if it is frozen, update its dht key, and proceed as for an Invite Response, except that we do not give the peer a new peer number.
-In particular, we send out a New Peer message and add a temporary groupchat connection for the peer.
+If we receive a Rejoin packet from a peer we thaw the peer if it is frozen, update its dht key, add a temporary groupchat connection for the peer, and, once the connection is online, send out a New Peer message announcing the peer.

 Whenever we make a new friend connection, we check if the public key is that of any frozen peer.
-If so, we behave as if we were accepting an invite from that peer, but with the new packet: namely, we send it a Rejoin packet, add a temporary groupchat connection for it, and send it a Peer Query packet.
+If so, we send it a Rejoin packet, add a temporary groupchat connection for it, and, once the connection is online, send the peer a Peer Query packet.

 We do the same with a peer when we are setting it as frozen if we have a friend connection to it.